nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.4.1 View help: `help`

-Shows a message explaining how to access the help page.
+Show a message explaining how to access the help page.

 ![help message](images/helpMessage.png)